 d) Custom PC

-If you’d rather follow your flow, acknowledge the questions and address them at the end.
-You can take inspiration from Zuzana and say: “Thank you, Mark, that’s an excellent question.
+Take inspiration from our colleague Zuzana and say something like: “Thank you, Mark, that’s an excellent question.
 I’ll address it by the end of this webinar,” or “I can see the questions are coming in.
 We’ll get to them in ten minutes.”

 7. Facilitate the Q&A

-Once you get to the Q&A session, remind the participants once again to send their questions in.
+Once you get to the Q&A session, remind the participants once again to send in their questions.
 Then take the first question with the highest number of votes.
-It’s great practice to read each question out loud so your participants know which one you are addressing.
+It’s good practice to read each question out loud so your participants know which one you are addressing.
 Only then give your answer.

 Then continue with the remaining questions until you cover them all.
-In case you have too many of them and not enough time, you can prioritize the most upvoted questions.
+In case too many questions flew in and you don’t have enough time, you can prioritize questions based on the upvotes.

 Slido and other tools then allow you to download the outstanding questions and address them after your webinar.

 To wrap things up, you can run a simple survey to get feedback on how well you did.
 Make it short, so it’s easy for the attendees to complete.
 Don’t forget to activate the feedback survey while your attendees are still on the call so they get to fill it out.

 Here’s an example feedback survey:

 - How would you rate this webinar? (star rating)